oerpub/oerpub.uidesigns.editor/notes/bookshelf-model.md

 Needs to ask you for a bookshelf id, prepopulated with the one that you are forking from.
 For now can always go to your login account.

+Cases

+1. You are not logged in. -- Needs to ask you to login in to the account you want to fork the book into.
+2. You already have a fork of this book. -- Needs to say "You already have a copy of this bookshelf.
+[Take me there] [Cancel].
+3. You are logged in and you don't have a fork. -- Needs to ask you to supply an id for this bookshelf and supply the current id by default.
+4. You have permission on the current book and thus get Save All instead of Fork.
+Do we want to have a way to fork the book anyway?

 ### Change bookshelf (book repository)

 This should move to the Picker because that is a logical place for it.
 Connexions can hide this as they don't